kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 named-port resolution where it belongs: in the controller that watches pods.
 Resolve before moving to implementable; changing this field type after Alpha would be a breaking API change.

+**Open question — ownerReferences with manual binding** When an `EndpointSelector` is created without a `ownerReferences[].controller` entry set to `true`, that indicates that the `EndpointSelector` is managed manually.
+However, when that `EndpointSelector` is referenced by a higher-level resource (for example, an `InferencePool` or a `Backend`), should there be an ownerRef pointing back to that resource for garbage collection?
+This would allow automatic cleanup of the `EndpointSelector` and its `EndpointSlices` when all owning resources are deleted, but it would require the controller that manages that higher level resource to set ownerRefs on the `EndpointSelector`.
+The alternative is to have no ownerRefs at all for manually managed `EndpointSelector` objects which could lead to the higher-level resources having invalid references to deleted `EndpointSelectors`.
+This may not be a problem in practice if the higher-level resources have robust status conditions.
+Finalizers on the `EndpointSelector` is also a potential option for controllers of higher-level resources.

 ### Controller-Managed Conventions